martinaholmquist/todoappen/README.md

 TodoApp
+This is a simple Todo application built with React, Next.js, and Tailwind CSS for the frontend, and Spring Boot with Spring Security and MySQL DB for the backend.
+The full application can be set up by combining both the frontend and backend repositories.

+Backend Repository
+The backend of the TodoApp can be found in the following repository:https://github.com/martinaholmquist/todoapp

+Features
 This is a simple Todo application that allows users to manage their tasks.
-The application is built using React, Next.js, and Tailwind CSS.
 It includes authentication features, allowing users to sign up, log in, and access their personalized todo list.

-Features
 User Authentication: Users can sign up and log in securely using email and password.
 Authorization: Different roles (USER and ADMIN) determine the level of access users have to specific endpoints.
 Todo Management: Users can view, add, update, and delete their tasks.